-Having been coaching for five years going onto six years now, I’ve heard many different reasons people give for not pursuing their dreams.
-Age, is a big factor.
+Having been coaching for many years now, I often hear many reasons people give for not pursuing their dreams.
+Age in particular is a big factor.

 Today’s infographic shares 41 success icons who achieved success in varying ages — from as young as five years old (Mozart, when he became competent in keyboard and violin) to as old as 75 years old (Nelson Mandela, when he became president).
 Some notable examples include: